svapreddy/clearx/README.md

 ```

 #### `store.slice(path, ...args)`
-Similar to Array slice method.
-Applies slice on array at the given path using provided arguments and returns the value
+Similar to the Array slice method.
+Applies slice on the array at the given path using provided arguments and returns the value

 ```javascript
 console.log(store.slice('nums', 0, 2)) // [-1, 1]